UMMAN2005/roadmap.sh-devops-projects/log-archive-tool/README.md

-# Server Performance Stats
+# Log Archive Tool

-A simple script to monitor server performance metrics.
+A simple script to archive the log directory

 ## Getting Started